ukhsa-collaboration/pygom/README.md

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://hwilliams-phe.github.io/pygom/intro.html)

 A generic framework for Ordinary Differential Equation (ODE) models, especially compartmental type systems.
-This package provides a simple interface for users to construct ODE models.
-This is backed by a comprehensive and easy to use tool–box which implements functions to easily perform common operations for ODE systems such as parameter estimation and solving for deterministic or stochastic time evolution.
+This package provides a simple interface for users to construct ODE models which is backed by a comprehensive and easy to use tool–box which implements functions to easily perform common operations such as parameter estimation and solving for deterministic or stochastic time evolution.
-With both the algebraic and numeric calculations performed automatically (but still accessible), the end user is freed to focus on model development.
+With both the algebraic and numeric calculations performed automatically (but still accessible), the end user is free to focus on model development.

 ## Installation